-Most people have committed emotional infidelity at some point—an affair of the heart, without physically cheating on a significant other—and women may be more guilty than men.
+Most people have committed emotional infidelity at some point—an affair of the heart, without physically cheating on a significant other—and women may cheat more than men.
 Research involving 90,000 men and women found that 78.6 percent of men and 91.6 percent of women admitted to having an emotional affair.

 Simply put, everyone is having an emotional affair without you.
 “The epidemic of emotional affairs coincides with a tendency that we have noticed for people in long-term relationships to defend themselves psychologically,” psychologist Mark Borg told Fatherly.
 “That is, ironically protect themselves from anxiety-provoking aspects of love.”